xlab-uiuc/cloudtest/README.md

 Previously, I think we just installed it and it is not safe.

 3. Previously, I mentioned that we cannot reach real cloud service server code to investigate.
 However, I remember there are some unofficial emulator for AWS.
 Like S3 MOCK[https://github.com/adobe/S3Mock#implemented-s3-apis], S3 ninja[https://github.com/scireum/s3ninja].
-Maybe I can investigate it later.
-And I need to have a meeting with yinfang to discuss it.
+And one open source official emulator, Azurite[https://github.com/Azure/Azurite#https-setup].
+Maybe I can investigate them later.
+And I need to have a meeting with yinfang to discuss it and get helps.